Mike Crockart

 Michael Bruce Crockart (born 19 March 1966) is a Scottish Liberal Democrat politician.
 He was the Member of Parliament (MP) for Edinburgh West from 2010 to 2015.

-Crockart was the Parliamentary Private Secretary (PPS) to Michael Moore, the Scottish Secretary of State, but he quit in December 2010 to vote against the rise in tuition fees.
+Crockart was the Parliamentary Private Secretary (PPS) to Michael Moore, Secretary of State for Scotland, but he quit in December 2010 to vote against the rise in tuition fees.

-Parliamentary candidate
+Early career

-Crockart was educated at Perth High School and at Edinburgh University where he studied Social Sciences.
+Crockart was educated at Perth High School and the University of Edinburgh where he studied social sciences.

 He worked as a policeman with Lothian and Borders Police for eight years before becoming a systems developer with Standard Life.

 He first challenged for elected office in 2002 when he came second in a by-election for the Balerno ward of the City of Edinburgh Council, coming second to the Conservatives.
 He stood for the same ward again the following year, increasing his share of the vote.

 Edinburgh North and Leith

-In 2005 he stood for the Westminster constituency of Edinburgh North and Leith, coming second to Labour's Mark Lazarowicz and securing a swing of 8.3 per cent from Labour to Lib Dem.
+In 2005 he stood for the Westminster constituency of Edinburgh North and Leith, coming second to Labour's Mark Lazarowicz and securing a swing of 8.3% from Labour to the Liberal Democrats.
 In November 2005 he again sought election to the city council, standing in another by-election in Murrayfield, and again came second.
 In the 2007 Scottish Parliament elections in the smaller Scottish constituency of Edinburgh North and Leith, and again secured a large swing from Labour but still finished in second place.

 Edinburgh West

-In 2009, John Barrett, the Liberal Democrat MP for Edinburgh West announced his retirement, prompting a nomination fight.
-Crockart stood, as did city council housing leader Paul Edie, former Borders MSP Euan Robson and former Edinburgh Central Scottish Parliament candidate Siobhan Mathers.
+In 2009, Liberal Democrat MP for Edinburgh West John Barrett announced his retirement, prompting a nomination contest.
+Crockart stood against city council housing leader Paul Edie, former Borders MSP Euan Robson and former Edinburgh Central Scottish Parliament candidate Siobhan Mathers.
 Crockart defeated Edie by 77 votes to 57.
-He retained the seat for the party in the 2010 general election with an 8.2 per cent majority, despite suffering a large swing to the Labour Party of 11.4.
+He retained the seat for the Liberal Democrats in the 2010 general election with an 8.2% majority, despite suffering a large swing to the Labour Party of 11.4%.